Diary of a Wimpy Kid (film series): Diary of a Wimpy Kid: Rodrick Rules (2022)

 On October 23, 2021, ahead of the first film's release, Jeff Kinney revealed that sequels are already in development.
-For Disney+ Day, Kinney revealed that the sequel, based on Rodrick Rules, was released on December 2nd, 2022.
+For Disney+ Day, Kinney revealed that the sequel, based on Rodrick Rules, was released on December 2, 2022.
 Unlike the first animated film, a copyright notice at the end of the trailer indicates that 20th Century Studios has involvement in the film.

+Diary of a Wimpy Kid Christmas: Cabin Fever (2023)

+On September 8, 2023, it was announced that a film based on the sixth book, Cabin Fever, released on December 8, 2023.

+Diary of a Wimpy Kid: The Last Straw (2025)

+At D23, on August 30, 2025 it was announced that a film adapting the third book, The Last Straw, was scheduled for release on December 5, 2025.
+Like Cabin Fever, it will be Christmas-themed.

+Diary of a Wimpy Kid: The Getaway (TBA)

+On July 28, 2025, ahead of the fourth film's release, Matt Danner revealed that a film adaptation of The Getaway would serve as the fifth in the series.

 Future

-Kinney stated that he intends to adapt all his books into animated features for Disney+.
+Jeff Kinney stated that he intends to adapt all books into animated features for Disney+.

-Short film
+Diary of a Wimpy Kid: Class Clown short film

-An animated short film set after the events of the third film, titled Diary of a Wimpy Kid: Class Clown, was released on the home media release of Dog Days in 2012.
-The short is told through Greg's point-of-view as he explains his humorous experience.
+An animated short film set after the events of the third film, titled Diary of a Wimpy Kid: Class Clown, was included on the home media release of Dog Days in 2012.
+The short is told through Greg's point-of-view as he explains his experience with comedy and why he deserves the title of Class Clown at his School.
 Zachary Gordon reprises his role as Greg Heffley along with other cast members voicing their characters from the films in minor roles.

 Canceled TV special

 In 2012, Jeff Kinney, the author of the Diary of a Wimpy Kid books, announced the possibility for an animated film to be based on Diary of a Wimpy Kid: Cabin Fever as the next installment.
 In an interview for Diary of a Wimpy Kid: Hard Luck, Kinney stated he was working with FOX on a half-hour special based on Cabin Fever, which was scheduled to air in late-2014.
 The special was meant to be an animated production developed at 20th Century Fox Animation, and had begun development while Kinney worked on the live-action films.
 Nothing regarding the special ever materialized.
+A separate adaptation was eventually released in 2023 as Diary of a Wimpy Kid Christmas: Cabin Fever.